 I love that.
 Not only do I find it inspiring, but it forces me to take a closer look at myself and reevaluate my own priorities.
 I’ve been an armchair activist at best — making a small donation here, signing an online petition there — but initiatives like this are encouraging me to perhaps take a more active approach.

 Darryl is on his second project now.
 Working with imagine1day, his goal is to raise USD 10,000 to help provide better education for the children of Dum, Ethiopia.
 If you make a purchase from the Traveller Collective website, then you’ll be donating directly to this cause.
-You can read about the project in more detail by following THIS LINK.

 Thanks to the people who bought these Clips or made donations to the cause, Darryl and Traveller Collective reached the funding goal for their first project.
 They worked with the charity: water non-profit organization to raise USD 10,000 to build a sustainable, clean-water source in Northern Ethiopia.
 You can follow the link to learn more about the project.